-We started our worm adventure by meeting Mr. Milford _MG_1975and singing him our “Hello Song” where each child’s name is incorporated into the song.
+We started our worm adventure by meeting Mr. Milford and singing him our “Hello Song” where each child’s name is incorporated into the song.

 Mr. Milford had prepared a table with an assortment of worms for us to explore: night crawlers (earth worms), red worms (really tiny ones), wax worms (white ones) and red wigglers.
 The red wigglers were the most popular and exciting worms to observe and hold.
 True to their names, they wiggled.
 A lot.